grahamwjohnson/KenazLBM/docs/usage/cli.md

 ### Step 2: Activate the Conda Environment:

-This step assumes you have installed the models as directed here: {ref}`mypage-install`
+This step assumes you have installed the conda environment with KenazLBM package pre-installed as directed here: {ref}`mypage-install`

 ```bash
 conda activate lbm_env